-The Authority will deny lease approval if it required to do so in accordance with 24 C.F.R. § 982.306 and for the following reasons:
+HAGC must deny an assisted tenancy in accordance with 24 C.F.R. §982.306 and for the following reasons:

-- The Authority is required to deny approval by state law; - The federal government has instituted an administrative or judicial action against the owner for violation of the Fair Housing Act or other federal equal opportunity requirements, and such action is pending; - A court or administrative agency has determined that the owner violated the Fair Housing Act; - For all new admissions and moves after June 17, 1998, if the owner is the parent, child, grandparent, grandchild, sister, or brother of any member of the family, unless approving the unit would provide reasonable accommodation for a family member with disabilities: - The Authority has been notified that the owner is debarred, suspended, or subject to a limited denial of participation under 2 CFR part 2424;
+- A. HAGC is required to deny approval by state law; - B. When directed by HUD if the federal government has instituted an administrative or judicial action against the owner for violation of the Fair Housing Act or other federal equal opportunity requirements, and such action is pending; - C. When directed by HUD if a court or administrative agency has determined that the owner violated the Fair Housing Act or other federal equal opportunity requirements; - D. For all new admissions and moves after June 17, 1998, if the owner is the parent, child, grandparent, grandchild, sister, or brother of any member of the family, unless approving the unit would provide reasonable accommodation for a family member with disabilities; or

-Further, in the following circumstances, the Authority may deny approval of an assisted tenancy of the following reasons:
+E. HAGC has been notified that the owner is debarred, suspended, or subject to a limited denial of participation under 2 C.F.R.
+Part 2424.

-- The owner is not willing to make the necessary repairs for the unit to conform to Housing Quality Standards or the owner will not permit the Authority's staff to perform a Housing Quality Standards Inspection; - The owner has a history or practice of noncompliance with Housing Quality Standards for tenant-based programs, or housing standards for project-based assistance under any Federal housing program, including a failure to make timely utility payments; - The owner has committed fraud, bribery, or any other corrupt or criminal act involving any Federal housing program; - The owner has engaged in drug trafficking; - The owner has a history or practice of renting units that fail State or local housing codes; - The owner has not paid State or local real estate taxes, fines, or assessments; - The owner has refused (or has a history of refusing) to evict families for drug-related or violent criminal activity or for activity that threatens the health, safety, or right of peaceful enjoyment of the premises by tenants, employees of the owner, or neighbors; - The owner has engaged in any drug related or violent criminal activity;
+Further, in the following circumstances, HAGC may deny approval of an assisted tenancy for any of the following reasons:

-- The owner has violated obligations under the Section 8 HAP contract; - The owner has a history or practice of harassing or threatening tenants or the Authority's staff.
+- A. The owner is not willing to make the necessary repairs for the unit to conform to NSPIRE or the owner will not permit HAGC's staff to perform an NSPIRE inspection; - B. The owner has a history or practice of noncompliance with NSPIRE for units leased under tenant-based programs, or housing standards for units leased with project-based Section 8 assistance or under any other federal housing program, including a failure to make timely utility payments; - C. The owner has committed fraud, bribery, or any other corrupt or criminal act involving any federal housing program; - D. The owner has engaged in drug trafficking; - E. The owner has a history or practice of renting units that fail state or local housing codes; - F. The owner has not paid state or local real estate taxes, fines, or assessments; - G. The owner has a history or practice of failing to terminate tenancy of tenants for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that: Threatens the right to peaceful enjoyment of the premises by other residents; Threatens the health or safety of other residents, of employees of HAGC, or of owner employees or other persons engaged in management of the housing; Threatens the health or safety of, or the right to peaceful enjoyment of their residences, by persons residing in the immediate vicinity of the premises; or Is drug-related criminal activity or violent criminal activity; - H. The owner has engaged in any drug related or violent criminal activity; - I. The owner has violated obligations under a HAP contract under Section 8 of the Act; or - J. The owner has a history or practice of harassing or threatening tenants or HAGC's staff.

-Section 11.05 Housing Assistance Payment Contacts
+Section 11.05 HAP Contracts